devdartjs/chemindex/README.md

 ---

-## ⚪ Note on Legacy Frontend Files
+## Note on Legacy Frontend Files

 The remote repository includes `views`, `HTML`, and `CSS` files, which are no longer actively used in the backend.
-These files represent the initial frontend implementation and are retained for historical reference, showcasing the project's early development.
-The modern frontend is being developed separately using **React** and **Vite** and will be hosted on a distinct domain.
+These files represent the initial frontend implementation (using view enginer) and are retained for historical reference, showcasing the project's early development.
+The corresponding frontend was developed separately using **React** and **Vite** and will be hosted on a distinct domain.

-## ⚪ Technologies Used
+## Technologies Used

 - **Node.js** + **Express.js** for backend.
 - **MongoDB** for NoSQL database with **mongoose** as ODM.